Barbers Hill HS evacuated due to fire behind school; classes canceled

-Classes cancelled at Barbers Hill High School due to fire behind school
+Classes cancelled for Thursday at Barbers Hill High School due to fire behind school

+MONT BELVIEU, Tx - UPDATE: School officials have announced that Barbers Hill High School will be closed on Thursday after a blown transformer produced a significant fire in a service yard behind the high school on Wednesday.

+Barbers Hill Superintendent Dr. Greg Poole said, "No one was injured and high school staff and students managed the situation exceptionally well.
+There was no significant damage to the building and CenterPoint already has a new transformer on site.
+However, it will be impossible to safely evaluate and reconnect service by the start of school so the high school will be closed tomorrow (Thursday, September 14, 2023).
+All other BH campuses will be open and operate as usual.
+We have every hope that the new transformer at the high school will be operable Friday and will inform you as soon as we know for certain.
+Again, there is no school for high school students tomorrow (Sept.
+14).

 The fire occurred behind the school, and students and staff were evacuated from the building, school officials say.